How Do I Maintain Good Oral Health in My Senior Years?

 - Cavities and decay on the root surfaces of the teeth are more common in older adults.
 So it's important to brush with a fluoride toothpaste, floss daily and see your dentist regularly.

-- Sensitivity can be an increasing problem as one ages.
+- Sensitivity can be a problem as one ages.
 Your gums naturally recede over time, exposing areas of the tooth that are not protected by enamel.
 These areas are particularly prone to pain due to cold or hot foods or beverages.
 In severe cases cold air, as well as sensitivity to sour and sweet drinks and foods, can occur.
 If you experience sensitivity, try an anti-sensitivity toothpaste.
-If the problem persists, see your dentist, as the sensitivity may be an indication of a more serious condition, such as a cavity or a cracked or fractured tooth.
+If the problem persists, see your dental professional, as the sensitivity may be an indication of a more serious condition, such as a cavity or a cracked or fractured tooth.

 - Dry mouth is a common condition in seniors, and one that may be caused by medications or certain medical disorders.
 Left untreated, dry mouth can damage your teeth.
 Your dentist can recommend various methods to restore moisture in your mouth, as well as appropriate treatments or medications to help prevent the problems associated with dry mouth.